bglyvv/FinalProject_ABB/Backend/README.md

     2. [Create](#create)
     3. [Status](#status-1)

-# Step Project - Phonebook web-application
+# Final Project - Phonebook web-application

-It is the source code of my step project at ABB - Software Engineering 2 course.
+It is the source code of my final project at ABB - Software Engineering 2 course.

 The main goal of this project was to create Back-End which returns user list, delete and edit specific user, and also returns status of application and status of connection to database.